 Activity Activity Type When to use Activity Activity Description How to use tool Activity tool Floors It can be recommended to all LV candidates irrespective of their degree of vision but may vary on a case to case basis.
 The floor in contrast could lead to independent movement of a person with Low Vision (Visually Impaired).
 If we can provide a line on the floor leading to different directions in a different contrast than the floor colour, person with Low Vision (Visually Impaired) can reach different places following the line in contrast e.g. tactile in metro stations with yellow with railing in the contrast.
 Adaptation to be done on floors.
-NA Environmental Ability Stair Cases & Ramps It is recommended to all Persons with Low Vision irrespective of their degree of vision impairment but may vary on a case to case basis.
-Stairs can be white in colour but the centre part of the stairs can be painted in red/black or yellow for a person with Low Vision (Visually Impaired) to identify the slope of the stairs easily.
+NA Environmental Ability Stair Cases & Ramps It is recommended to all Persons with Low Vision irrespective of their degree of vision impairment but may vary on a case to case basis. tairs can be white in colour but the centre part of the stairs can be painted in red/black or yellow for a person with Low Vision (Visually Impaired) to identify the slope of the stairs easily.
 Every staircase should have a side ramp with the same contrast as given for the staircase along with contrasting colour of railing.
 Adaptation required for staircases, ramps and side railings for better access by person with Low Vision.
-NA Signage Boards It is recommended to all persons with Low Vision candidates irrespective of their degree of vision Impairment.
-Should have back light (white), all the text and images must be of good contrast (black and white, white and black, dark blue on white, dark red on white etc.) and in big font like room numbers, toilet distinction-male, female, name of the wings/blocks are a few examples.
-Any place where signage are used.
-For Example, toilets, training rooms, conference rooms, canteens etc. NA
+NA